-This social publishing platform is open to various topics that give you different perspectives, ideas for the content you'll include in your blog.
+This social publishing platform is open to various topics that give you different perspectives and ideas for the content you’ll include in your blog.

-I love Medium because it’s free, and it allows you to start blogging within the next 10 minutes.
+I love Medium because it’s free and allows you to start blogging within the next 10 minutes.

 Make it your goal to publish 2-5 articles within the next 30 days.

-If you know the niche you want to blog about, do some research on Medium by typing relevant keywords within your niche on the search bar.
+If you know the niche you want to blog about, research Medium by typing relevant keywords within your niche on the search bar.

 For example, if you like talking about money, you’d enter money, personal finance, budgeting, saving money, etc., in Medium’s search bar.

-Skim 5-10 articles and note which ones have the most claps–these are the topics you’ll want to include in your blog.
+Skim 5-10 articles and note which ones have the most claps–these are the topics you want to include in your blog.

-After publishing a few articles, note which ones give you the most claps, aim to get at least 50 claps on one of your articles as this is a sign your article is resonating with your target audience.
+After publishing a few articles, note which ones give you the most claps, and aim to get at least 50 claps on one of your articles, as this is a sign, your article is resonating with your target audience.